 Whatever.
-That’s what he deserves for, among other lapses, talking to boobs (hers and Willa’s) rather than faces (anyone’s).
+It’s what he deserved for, among other things, talking to boobs (hers and Willa’s) rather than faces (anyone’s).

 Sookie had a forgiveness streak a mile long.
 Sadly, it wasn’t nearly as “wide” as it might have been once upon a time.
 After dealing with the likes of Bill, Sophie-Anne, Hadley, Steve, most of the denizens of Bon freakin’ Temps…she’d learned the hard way that actions truly did speak louder than words

 Forgiveness was nice but nice didn’t always suffice.
 It didn’t pay the bills, set the broken bones, and it sure as hell didn’t give the wronged their life back.

 Little asshole two-bit bigoted doctors could go eff themselves repeatedly.

 Thankfully it hadn’t been too long afterward that her guys had been able to prove Dr. Ludwig’s innocence.

 Speaking of, her preferred doctor could have easily popped into the house and landed in whichever room her patient happened to be in (the “hows” of it all being a totally mystery), and she would do so in the event of an emergency, but had transported herself to the house’s front door.
 Sookie took it as the sign of courtesy it was intended to be and responded in kind.